brandonneth/parflow/ChapelReadMe.md

 Two tasks need to be complete before running the C+Chapel version.
-First, the `PARFLOW_DIR` environment variable should be set to the base parflow directory (the directory containing this readme).
+First, the `PARFLOW_DIR` environment variable should be set to the base ParFlow directory (the directory containing this readme).
 Second, the user should update and build a current version of Chapel and set the `CHPL_HOME` variable to the base directory of the Chapel repository.